 1. Know the real costs and what you might be able to get state help with.

 Before you start speaking to providers of care services it is helpful to have a general understanding of what care usually costs and what parts you can sometimes get for free.
 Check out our home care costs here.
-Remember the family solicitor or financial advisor will not always know the answers on this question.
+Remember the family solicitor or financial adviser will not always know the answers to this question.

 The ‘all care is free’ idea is a myth inadvertently perpetrated by the media and the government which is highly misleading to so many families – indeed this is the number one frustration we encounter when working with families.

 Cost around £800 – £2000 per week.
 Care homes vary in price depending on quality and location.
 At the higher end would typically be a care home which only accept self funding clients and does not sell any of its rooms to local authorites.